PRossetti/wp-typescript-expressjs-api/README.md

 If needed, all node environment variables can be configured from the .env file used by [dotenv](https://www.npmjs.com/package/dotenv "dotenv").
 This file should not be pushed into the repo, this is a bad and unsecure practice but inside the file you will find a disclaimer and more information about this.
-Also, for development only, you can change the node environment variables from the nodemon.json file
+Also, for development only, you can change the node environment variables from the nodemon.json file.
+The other way is to just set them directly on the scripts, on the package.json file.